DKIM, SPF, and DMARC Explained Simply

 Policy progression

-Start strict and move gradually:
+Start permissive and tighten gradually:

 DMARC alignment